1. Knowledge Center

 • Restrict management options (remove specific treatment opportunities)

-Other examples of DMAs could include:
+Other examples of DiMAs could include:

 • Existing project boundaries for subsequent treatment sequencing, layout and contract preparation